ryansteed/heuristic-moral-machine/log.md

     * Do a quick write up on the false positives / false negatives
       - What are typical differences in decisions from MM users to the label model?
       <!-- - Which ScenarioTypes does the model most often get wrong? -->
-    * Refactor for grid search
+    ~ Refactor for grid search
-    * Try tuning the fxns for better performance - then stop after this step
+- Replicate for the kidney exchange problem
 - Look for use cases in Williams' papers (email), others - preferably high expertise and ripe for a survey experiment - what complicated ethical dilemmas exist that we could solve?
-- Replicate for the kidney exchange problem
 - Write up Snorkel in a research paper - see [paper outline](#paper-outline)
 - Replicate some other models for a literal baseline (to better compare performance - only way to know if actually comparable)
   + !
 Obtain Noothigattu code